blbadger/blbadger.github.io/henon-map.md

 then $f(x)$ is dynamically equivalent to $g(x)$ because these are topological [conjugates](https://en.wikipedia.org/wiki/Topological_conjugacy) of one another.

-Expanding these expressions and simplifying, there is
+Expanding these expressions and simplifying, we have

 $$
 (mx+b)^2 + c = m^2x^2 + 2mbx + b^2 + c \\